confuciussayuhm/aws-ip-rotator/README.md

 - Check Burp's Extensions → Errors tab for detailed error messages

 ### 403 Forbidden from AWS
-- Verify your FireProx gateway is active by refreshing the gateway list in the **AWS Gateways** tab
+- Verify your AWS IP Rotator gateway is active by refreshing the gateway list in the **AWS Gateways** tab
 - Ensure the gateway URL is correct in your domain mappings
 - Check AWS API Gateway quotas and limits
 - Verify the gateway wasn't manually deleted from AWS console